$ oc get managedclusters local-cluster

 in the HostedControlPlane

-object in the status
+file exists in the status

-field as CustomKubeconfig
+parameter as CustomKubeconfig

-.
+object.
 The CustomKubeConfig

-field is not empty.
-When the CustomKubeConfig
+parameter is not empty.
+After you set the CustomKubeConfig

-field is set, it triggers the generation of a secret named <hosted_cluster_name>-custom-admin-kubeconfig
+parameter, the parameter triggers the generation of a secret named <hosted_cluster_name>-custom-admin-kubeconfig

 in the HostedCluster